 Introduction to the theory that undergirds literacy development and emphasizes practical implementation of effective literacy strategies through a 25-hour practicum experience.
 Students will develop an understanding of the causes of reading difficulties and use this knowledge in planning and assessing literacy skills of an individual student.
 Practicum required.
+Must provide proof of liability insurance.
 Prerequisites: Admission to Teacher Education Program, EDUC 204, 314, 341, SPED 313, 318.